Want to join a student ensemble?

 - For all other ensembles and questions about auditions, contact the School of Music front desk by phone at 604-822-3113 or by email.

 Preparing for instrumental auditions

-- During the audition, you will play prepared excerpts, scales, and do a short sight-reading for the audition panel.
+- During the audition, you will must follow the requirements listed for your instrument, and be prepared to play a short sight-reading example for the audition panel.

 Preparing for choir auditions

 - There are five choirs you can audition for: University Singers (MUSC 153), Choral Union (MUSC 154), Women's Choir (MUSC 156a), Men's Choir (MUSC 156b), and Chamber Choir (MUSC 156c).